ColeChiodo/BloonGuessr/README.md

 A GeoGuessr-style game using **WindBorne Systems** live weather balloon constellation data with **Nominatim** for reverse geocoding and **Unsplash** for photos.

+I built this project as part of the WindBorne Junior Web Developer Applicaiton Process.
+I decided to turn it into a fun game.

 ## About

 This project combines three data sources: